Born and Raised in Oshkosh, Wisconsin

 I married Ann while in college at UW and started a family early in life.
-Our son Chris and his wife Jen live in San Leandro, California and have one son Blaze.
+Our son Chris and his son, Blaze, live in Madison, Wisconsin.
 Our other son Nat and wife Anne reside in San Carlos, California with two sons, Parker and Julian.

 Dad and I along with his fishing buddy, drove across the state one Saturday morning to Waseca, Minnesota to pick up Dad’s new boat at Herters.
 I had selected a red and white runabout with fins from the catalog, but dad chose a 12’ drab olive green boat with bench seats.
 Outfitted with a bulky 10 H.P.
 Mercury engine it was the bees knees of happiness and adventure on the water.

 A ton of perch and pan fish came over the side of that boat along with some sheepshead, walleyes and white bass.
 Nowadays a 10 H.P. is simply a kicker motor for trolling.
 From that same Bay and Otter backyard, my son Chris holds up one of his first catches.
 Notice Grandpa’s 20+ years old Herters boat in the background.